Mumford–Shah functional: Definition of the Mumford–Shah functional

 Optimization of the functional may be achieved by approximating it with another functional, as proposed by Ambrosio and Tortorelli.

 Minimization of the functional

 Ambrosio–Tortorelli limit

-Ambrosio and Tortorelli showed that Mumford–Shah functional E[ J,B ] can be obtained as the limit of a family of energy functionals E[ J,z,ε ] where the boundary B is replaced by continuous function z whose magnitude indicates the presence of a boundary.
+Ambrosio and Tortorelli showed that the Mumford–Shah functional E[ J,B ] can be obtained as the limit of a family of energy functionals E[ J,z,ε ] where the boundary B is replaced by continuous function z whose magnitude indicates the presence of a boundary.
 Their analysis show that the Mumford–Shah functional has a well-defined minimum.
 It also yields an algorithm for estimating the minimum.

 The functionals they define have the following form: